 Death Proof is an interesting lesser effort from Quentin Tarantino.
 It’s noble intentions exist within a cluttered picture, which fundamentally has an identity crisis while also possessing a patronising excessiveness.
 On the one hand, it wants to embrace the sleaziness and style of a slasher film.
 It certainly does this to varying levels of success.
 All of which are conceptual.

 For example, the title Death Proof refers to the car which the antagonist- Stuntman Mike (Kurt Russell) fashions for his primary gimmick and weapon to kill, much like Jason Voorhees and his hockey mask and machete.
 It is a great contemporary conceptualisation of a slasher villain.
 However, he is not very frightening, and Tarantino’s attempt at the voyeuristic axioms of the genre do not yield any genuine tension.

-Finally, this second half of the picture is commendable because it embraces the strong female character mantra and turns it into a satisfying genre set piece of thrilling stunt work and comeuppance.
-The sequence in question which last ten minutes depicts an exciting chasing between Stuntman Mike and a group of girls in a classic film car.
+The second half of the picture is also commendable because it embraces the strong female character mantra and turns it into a satisfying genre set piece of thrilling stunt work and comeuppance.
+The sequence in question depicts an exciting chasing between Stuntman Mike and a group of girls in a classic film car.
 With perfect framing, great point of view of shots and excellent close-ups, the sequence represents one of Tarantino’s most consistently thrilling scenes.